-Phase-2, following mid-term (Mar2-Mar23), emphasizes more complex cases requiring in-depth group thinking, debating and detailed reporting.
-Group case reports must provide a rationalized view of the opportunities, challenges, and risks within eBusiness, entrepreneurship, and innovation and priorize key issues linked to well-articulated criteria alongside their envisioned recommended solution among alternatives and contingency plan(s).
-Students work in groups of 4-6 to analyze the assigned case and formulate their evaluations and strategic plans, resulting in a full group report to be graded by the TA.
-Case presentations should be accompanied with slides and a full 90-minute session has been assigned to each such presentation and discussion separately!
+Part-2 follows mid-term (Mar1-Mar22), emphasizing more complex cases requiring in-depth group thinking, debating and detailed reporting.
+Group reports must provide a rationalized view of the opportunities, challenges, and risks within eBusiness, entrepreneurship, and innovation and priorize key issues linked to well-articulated criteria alongside their envisioned recommended solution among alternatives and contingency plan(s).
+Students work in groups of 4-6 to analyze the assigned case and formulate their evaluations and strategic plans, resulting in a group report to be graded by the TA.

-Running in parallel to earlier phases of the course (Feb9-Apr6), Phase-3 comprises developmental work for a specific real-world based case as part of a case competition, contributing to analytical insights while leveraging learning throughout the entirety of the course.
-Group final projects must be approved by the Instruction and will be peer-reviewed, as well as commented by the TA, resulting in a final report and a case guidance piece (of publishable quality) to be graded by the TA (oversee by the Instructor).
+Following mid-term, running in parallel to reading week, Part-2 of the course, and beyond, Part-3 (Feb8-Apr5), comprises developmental work for a specific real-world based case as part of a case competition, contributing to analytical insights while leveraging learning throughout the entirety of the course.
+Group final projects must be approved by the Instruction and will be peer-reviewed, as well as commented by the TA, resulting in a final report and a case guidance piece (of publishable quality) to be graded by the TA (oversee by the instructor).